Super-enhancer: Formation of super-enhancers

+Presumably, when the activating signal for NF-κB is very strong, much more NF-κB is activated, and then greatly increased NF-κB can start the process of activating multiple nearby enhancers at the same time, forming a super-enhancer.

+Super-enhancers promote high levels of transcription

+As described above, in forming a super-enhancer, BRD4 is complexed with NF-kB.
+This complex also recruits and forms a further complex with cyclin T1 and Cdk9.
+Cyclin T1/Cdk9 is also known as P-TEFb.
+P-TEFb acts as a kinase that phosphorylates RNA polymerase II (RNAP II), which then activates (in conjunction with the Mediator complex described below) the polymerase on the promoter of a gene to initiate transcription and to continue transcription (instead of pausing).

+The transcription factors, bound to their sites on each enhancer within the super-enhancer, recruit the Mediator complex between each enhancer and the RNA polymerase II that will initiate transcription of the gene to be actively transcribed (see Figure at top of article that illustrates a super-enhancer).
+The Mediator complex in humans is 1.4 MDa in size and includes 26 sub-units.
+The tail modules of the Mediator complex protein sub-units interact with the activation domains of transcription factors bound at enhancers and the head and middle modules interact with the pre-initiation complex (PIC) at gene promoters.
+The Mediator complex, when certain sub-units are phosphorylated and up-activated by particular cyclin-dependent kinases (Cdk8, Cdk9, Cdk19, etc.), will then promote higher levels of transcription.

 History

 The regulation of transcription by enhancers has been studied since the 1980s.
 Large or multi-component transcription regulators with a range of mechanistic properties, including locus control regions, clustered open regulatory elements, and transcription initiation platforms, were observed shortly thereafter.
 More recent research has suggested that these different categories of regulatory elements may represent subtypes of super-enhancer.

 In 2013, two labs identified large enhancers near several genes especially important for establishing cell identities.
 While Richard A. Young and colleagues identified super-enhancers, Francis Collins and colleagues identified stretch enhancers.
 Both super-enhancers and stretch enhancers are clusters of enhancers that control cell-specific genes and may be largely synonymous.

-As currently defined, the term “super-enhancer” was introduced by Young’s lab to describe regions identified in mouse embryonic stem cells (ESCs).
+As currently defined, the term "super-enhancer" was introduced by Young's lab to describe regions identified in mouse embryonic stem cells (ESCs).
 These particularly large, potent enhancer regions were found to control the genes that establish the embryonic stem cell identity, including Oct-4, Sox2, Nanog, Klf4, and Esrrb.
-Perturbation of the super-enhancers associated with these genes showed a range of effects on their target genes’ expression.
+Perturbation of the super-enhancers associated with these genes showed a range of effects on their target genes' expression.
 Super-enhancers have been since identified near cell identity-regulators in a range of mouse and human tissues.